 Macintosh users should look for the Pulse icon in the upper right corner of the desktop environment (the Finder).

 The Pulse Secure client used to be marketed as "Junos Pulse" and featured a different logo.
 If your system has an older version of Pulse installed that uses this logo, you should be able to set up a remote connection.
 But you should eventually look to replace this older client with a current version of the Pulse Secure client

 Downloading the Pulse Client for Windows or Macintosh PC Users

 Affiliates of the University of Pittsburgh (registered students, faculty or staff) can download a copy of the Pulse Secure client from the Software Download Service.
 Log onto the My Pitt Portal and enter "software" into the Ask Cathy search field.
 Click on the link for the Software Download Service.

 The Pulse Secure client software for Windows and Macintosh PCs is listed under the vendor Pulse Secure as "Pulse VPN Desktop Client."

 Holders of sponsored accounts set up for third-party (non-affiliate) access will not be able to download the Pulse client from the Software Download Service as the account credentials will not enable access to the service.
-An evaluation copy of the Pulse Secure client is available at the site www.pulsesecure.net/trynow/client-download/.
+Sponsored account holders that do not have a primary University Computing Account should download a copy of the Pulse Secure client via the Sponsored Account Pulse Client Installers web page.